jurisdiction

 5. Trusts/foundations/Fiducies/Treuhands/Stiftungen

-Trusts and similar foreign structures are not recognised.
+Trusts and similar foreign structures are not recognized.

 5.2 Are these vehicles subject to a disadvantageous tax regime in your jurisdiction?